7 min read1 Anni Albers – With Verticals, 1946, cotton and linen, 154.9 x 118.1 cm

 Introduction

-Born in Berlin, Albers became a student of the Bauhaus in Weimar which is where she met and married Josef Albers.
+Born in Berlin2, Albers became a student of the Bauhaus3 in Weimar which is where she met and married Josef Albers4.

 Albers, sometimes with help from her husband, managed to blur traditional boundaries between craft and art.
 Albers blended her talent as a painter, designer, artist, and teacher to create a highly successful career that lasted over 60 years.